Argentina expected to lower voting age; Fernandez supports move

 "It's absurd to say this is politically motivated," said Elena Corregido, a ruling party senator who co-authored the bill.
 "They (opponents) always say it's not the right time or that there's political speculation but in reality this deepens the democratic process we're experiencing."

-Some opposition lawmakers also plan to vote in favour of the bill, which Corregido said should soon pass to the lower house and become law next month.
+Some opposition lawmakers also plan to vote in favor of the bill, which Corregido said should soon pass to the lower house and become law next month.

 Controversy over the reform proposal has been heightened because of speculation over whether Fernandez could follow in the footsteps of Venezuela's Hugo Chavez by trying to reform the constitution in order to run for re-election in 2015.